Mark Zuckerberg is among the youngest billionaires in the world. He is only 28 years old and his net worth is $67.8 billion.

 His wedding was held in his backyard.
-And the couple were seen eating at McDonalds while they were on their honeymoon in Italy.
+The couple was seen eating at an inexpensive restaurant while they were on their honeymoon in Italy.

 Tony Hsieh is a CEO of Zappos.
 His net worth is $840 million.